 During the week breakfast starts at 6.40am and continues until students have left for school.
+Monday to Thursday breakfast is a self-serve continental breakfast.
+On Friday mornings the college provides a cooked breakfast.

-During this time school lunches are put together by students from a fully stocked salad and condiment bar.
+School lunches are put together by students from a fully stocked salad and condiment bar.

-On returning to the college after school, afternoon tea is available followed by dinner, dessert and finally supper at the end of the night.
+On returning to the college after school, afternoon tea is available and in the evenings, dinner, dessert, and supper are provided.

-The kitchen does its best to cater for all students, but it is recognised that on any given day it may not please every person.
+The kitchen does its best to cater for all of our students, but it is recognised that on any given day it may not please every person.
 New students may take some time to adjust to food not prepared the way they are used to at home, but this is all part of the adjustment process.

-The college student representative council and students are encouraged engage for both positive and negative feedback.
+The college uses a rating app which students are encouraged to use for both positive and negative feedback.
 By gaining the early feedback from students the kitchen can be better informed as to what items they put on the menu or what recipe changes may be required.

-Meal requirements outside of regular mealtimes
+Meal requirements outside of regular meal times

-Fruit, water, leftovers, and hot drinks are available at any time.
+Fruit, water and hot drinks are available at any time.

-Students can order a late, packed, or early meal if they will not be present at a mealtime (e.g., for sports training or medical appointments).
+Students can order a late, packed or early meal if they will not be present at a meal time (e.g. for sports training or medical appointments).
 In most instances staff will be able to arrange these meals, but students should plan ahead and notify staff if they need one.